Revision Assistant vs ScribeSense

 - No free plan available

-- Grading student essays
+- Automated grading of student essays

-- Providing feedback on writing assignments
+- Providing formative feedback to improve writing

-- Tracking student writing progress
+- Tracking student writing progress over time

 - Grading essays in classrooms